There are getting to be a few traditions on my English soccer trips. One is…

-I have now had two great times watching games at West Bromwich Albion, and I think I am going to start encouraging more people to go there — especially as they are back in the Premier League.
+I have now had two great times watching games at West Bromwich Albion, and I think I am going to start encouraging more people to go there.

 It’s such a terrific stadium for one thing, and a tremendous set of fans.
 My first time there, I was taken in by some locals and turned into a temporary baggie.
 This time in 2017, I was coming back for a League Cup game, and because I didn’t do a particularly good job of taking notes for my book the first time around.
 And hell, it was Tuesday, I was in town, and so was Manchester City.